 Either town could also act as a great spot for an overnight stop as well, should you need to split the trip between Sydney and Melbourne over two (or more days).
 I’ve done it a couple of times when I’ve had to travel between the two cities during obscure hours.

 Glenrowan, Victoria – Ned Kelly

 Another one of the “big things” to see on the drive between Sydney and Melbourne is a special tribute to famous bushranger Ned Kelly.

-About an hour and 30 minutes further down the Hume Highway, just south of Wangaratta, is Glenrowan a small town made famous for being the place where the Kelly Gang’s made their last stand.
+About an hour further down the Hume Highway, just south of Wangaratta, is Glenrowan a small town made famous for being the location of the infamous Kelly Gang’s made their last stand.